-Degenerative disc disease is really a “catchall phrase” for “structural changes of the spine”, and it is a very common diagnosis for back pain.
-Many times, spinal changes are normal for aging and don’t generally worsen.3 For some people, the pain of DDD is severe and chronic, requiring treatment.
-Generally, after DDD is diagnosed, doctors may recommend ice or heat, acetaminophen, and NSAIDs.
+Degenerative disc disease is really a “catchall phrase” for most types of structural changes that develop in the shape and integrity of the spine.
+It is a very common diagnosis for back pain.
+Many times, spinal changes are normal for aging and do not generally worsen.3 For some people, the pain of DDD is severe and chronic, requiring treatment.
+Generally, after a medical professional diagnose DDD, the doctor may recommend that the patient try to apply ice or heat to the source of the pain and take acetaminophen and NSAIDs.
 If there are more serious conditions resulting from the degenerative disc disorder, such as spinal stenosis, osteoarthritis, or herniated discs, then physical therapy, stretching, and even surgery might be prescribed.

-Chiropractors are specialists in treating DDD and back pain.
-They look to see if the spine mechanics are disturbed, if the discs are putting pressure on the nerves, and if there are other conditions, such as spinal stenosis.
+Chiropractors are specialists in treating DDD and other causes of back pain.
+They look to see if and how the mechanics of the spine have been disturbed, if the discs are putting pressure on the nerves, and if there are other conditions, such as spinal stenosis.
 The chiropractor will observe posture, walking, and any other range of motion issues that might indicate injury, spasms, or restricted movement.
 Some chiropractors will use X-ray or MRI scans.